Vertical Corrugated Metal Pipe (CMP) Foundations for Power Poles

 When most people consider the applications of corrugated metal pipe (CMP), they envision culverts, drainage systems, storm sewers, or detention structures.
 However, CMP also offers a unique vertical application: caisson foundations for the replacement of power poles.
-This article explores the benefits and advantages of using CMP in this role.
+This article explores the benefits and advantages of using CMP in this application.

 Addressing the Demand for Power Pole Replacement